EurolandHanoi/fullshare/pages/governance.md

     <p>[expand]</p>
     <ul>
     <li>To assist the Board of Directors in assessing and resolving the characteristics and level of risk they are willing to bear while achieving strategic goals</li>
-    <li>To assist the Board of Directors in the supervision of risk management and the design, implementation and oversight of internal monitoring system</li>
+    <li>To assist the Board of Directors in the supervision of risk management and the design, implementation and oversight of internal control system</li>
     <li>To provide advisory services to the Board of Directors in regard to the Company’s risk-related issues</li>
     <li>To review and assess regularly the adequacy and effectiveness of the Company’s risk management framework, internal control systems and risk management policies, procedures and systems</li>
     </ul>